 People are talking about your business online.
 Do you know what they’re saying?
 Online reputation monitoring is the best way to ensure that the chatter is accurate and positive.
 It can help you identify trouble early on, as well as let you know when things are going well.

 When you keep watch over your online reputation you’ll discover positive stories to share when customers write glowing reviews.
-You’ll also discover any negative comments quickly so you can address them.
+You’ll also discover any negative articles and content quickly so you can remove or address them.
 It’s important to monitor your online reputation with a variety of different channels.
 Don’t limit your scope to Google and Facebook.
 Be mindful of every social media site, complaint website, and even image search.

 Sound exhausting?
 It can be.
 Read on to learn about the brand management tools and processes you can use to simplify reputation monitoring.

 How to Monitor Your Reputation on Social Media

 Consumers are turning to social media to connect with brands and high profile individuals more than ever.
 In fact, people now prefer using Twitter for customer service more than a company’s website.

 You’ll need to monitor more than just your pages and accounts, but public mentions and comments also.
 Social media isn’t limited to what you share.
 What people say about your brand is important as well.

 Social Media Reputation Monitoring Tools